rogerio-dasilva/servlet-monitor/README.md

 You just need to place the code below in your `web.xml` file.

-The number of buckets is optionally overridable, and can be configured by passing a comma-separated string of doubles as the `buckets` init parameter.
+The number of buckets is optionally overridable and can be configured by passing a comma-separated string of doubles as the `buckets` init parameter.
 The `buckets` default value is `0.1, 0.3, 1.5, 10.5`.

 ```xml